 The General Program Outcomes are the set of outcomes that students should obtain from their education before graduation.
 It will be demonstrated that the student:

-- is able to use knowledge of mathematics, basic sciences and engineering to analyze problems in Manufacturing Engineering.
+- is able to use knowledge of mathematics, basic sciences and engineering to identify, formulate, analyze and solve problems in Manufacturing Engineering.

 - is able to design and conduct experiments and interpret the results.

-- is able to design devices, systems or processes that meet given specifications.
+- is able to design devices, systems or processes that meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability.

-- is able to use computers and software for analysis, design and documentation.
+- is able to use computers and software for analysis, design and documentation necessary for engineering practice.

 - is able to communicate ideas effectively in graphical, oral and in written media.

-- understands the professional responsibility of an engineer and how engineering solutions impact safety, economics, ethics, politics, society and cultural issues.
+- understands the professional responsibility of an engineer and the impact of engineering solutions in a global, economic, environmental and social context.

-- understands the need for life long learning to keep abreast of current practice.
+- understands the need for lifelong learning to keep abreast of current practice and contemporary issues.

 The Program Specific Outcomes address the program criteria for manufacturing engineering programs established by the Society of Manufacturing Engineers.
 Student will demonstrate proficiency in the areas of